darkoverlordofdata/bunny-kotlin/readme.md

      *     Copyright 2016 Bruce Davidson
      */

+     “Many human beings say that they enjoy the winter, but what they really enjoy is feeling proof against it.”
+     ― Richard Adams, Watership Down

 # Why?
 because jUnit isn't fully compatible with kotlin - you must write your test in java.
 I don't do java.